|Please forward all comments, suggestions or submissions to - bimelliott(email at)comcast.net

 and following of this little car from Marbelhead, MA.
 Just a pile of what I've heard, found and seen over the

-Ray Caldwell's Autodynamic's Corp. was already an established racing company when in 1967 they got into the dune buggy business
+Ray Caldwell's Autodynamic's Corp. was already a well established racing company when in 1967 they got into the dune buggy business

 The Hay Days (1969-1972)